oberonamsterdam/react-api-data/api.md

     })),
     editArticle: {}
 }))(MyComponent);
-// props.article will be an ApiDataBinding
+// props.article will be an Binding
-// props.users will be an array of ApiDataBinding
+// props.users will be an array of Binding
-// props.editArticle will be an ApiDataBinding
+// props.editArticle will be an Binding
 // props.apiDataActions will be an Actions object

 // perform can be used to trigger calls with autoTrigger: false